 Zionism and Diasporaism: Home in the Jewish Imagination

 Hebron Tour with Breaking the Silence

 As a part of the Justice Fellowship, fellows volunteer with grassroots projects to support and strengthen communities working towards a just world.

 Achvat Amim has partnerships with a wide range of human rights, community, and educational organizations.
 Our volunteer placements are always changing based on the needs of local communities, and the skills our participants are excited to share.

 Teaching English afterschool at Beit Safafa Community Center

-Seminars are alternating one weekday 4:30p-9:30p and Fridays 8:30a-3:00p, with the addition of an opening and closing seminar taking place on a Thursday evening.
-Through the application process the alternating weekday is decided in conversation with the availability of the Justice Fellows.
-The Achvat Amim Justice Fellowship will begin on Thursday, October 7th, and will end on Friday, January 20th.Placements are organized in conversation with the availability of fellows and the needs of our partners, ranging from multiple days a week to once a month.
+Seminars are alternating Tuesdays 5:30p-9:30p and Fridays 8:30a-3:00p, with the addition of an opening and closing seminar taking place on a Thursday evening.
+The Achvat Amim Justice Fellowship will begin on Thursday, January 19th, and will end on Friday, May 26th.Placements are organized in conversation with the availability of fellows and the needs of our partners, ranging from multiple days a week to once a month.
 For the final dates of the Justice Fellowship, please see the attached document: